Mayurroro/Student-Performance-Classification/README.md

    ```
 3. Run all cells to reproduce results.

-4. Change Data Set's absolute path to your local path
+4. Change Data Set's absolute path to your local path.
 ---
 This project was created as part of a machine learning learning module focusing on classification techniques, model evaluation, and data-driven insights.